intel/mlir-extensions/docs/rfcs/XeGPU.md

      tensor_desc<12x32xbf16, #sg_map_a> into vector<12x2xbf16>
 ```

 The example below shows the wi_data contains 2 elements for the first dimension.
-The result vector takes wi_data_size as inner dimension size, the data fragement <16x1xbf16> is loaded and packed as <8x2xbf16>, a process also known as "VNNI".
+The result vector takes wi_data_size as inner dimension size, the data fragement <16x1xbf16> is loaded and packed as <8x2xbf16>, a process also known as "VNNI" transformation.
- transformation.

 ```mlir
   #sg_map_b = xegpu.sg_map<wi_layout = [1, 16], wi_data = [2, 1]>